Tommy Walsh (hurler, born 1983): Recognition

 Waterford's four-time Munster medallist John Mullane described Walsh as "...a freakish kind of hurler.
 We won't see the likes of Tommy...again.
 It's true what they say isn't it?
 Sometimes, the best things really do come in small packages."

 Fellow Kilkenny defender and seven-time All-Ireland medallist Michael Kavanagh said of Walsh: "Pound for pound, I’d say I haven’t seen any better as a defender.
 Top-class, he had it all: the heart of a lion; very good in the air; huge skills; very competitive, no matter whether it was in training or anything else."

 Enda McEvoy, writing in the Irish Examiner, summed up Walsh's credentials as one of the all-time greats of hurling: "The Team of the 20th Century had a Tullaroan player at wing-back {Paddy Phelan}.
 The Team of the 21st Century already has another."

 Personal life

 Born in Tullaroan, County Kilkenny, Walsh was the eldest child in a family of five.
 His three brothers, Martin, Padraig and Shane, as well as his sister Grace have all enjoyed success at hurling and camogie.
+His cousin, Tommy, has played for Kilkenny since 2018.

 Walsh was educated at the local national school before later completing his Leaving Certificate at St Kieran's College.
 He subsequently completed a Bachelor of Arts at University College Cork, before later becoming a bank official with Bank of Ireland.

 On 30 December 2011 Walsh married his long-term girlfriend Marlis Coonan.
 A year later the couple celebrated the birth of their first child.